-- A pilot between Criminal Justice in Thames Valley Police, the Crown Prosecution Service and Judge Sheridan at Aylesbury Crown Court to currently underway to fast track domestic abuse in the Crown Court.
-This is being academically reviewed by Huddersfield University.
+- A pilot between Criminal Justice in Thames Valley Police, the Crown Prosecution Service and Judge Sheridan at Aylesbury Crown Court to fast track domestic abuse in the Crown Court has been academically reviewed by Huddersfield University.
 Following the successful pilot, work is ongoing towards national implementation if agreed by the National Police Chiefs’ Council (NPCC), CPS and the Judiciary.

 - The Thames Valley Police Integrated Offender Management (IOM) cohort is now at a record 312 offenders, of which almost a quarter are domestic abuse related (currently 67 people).
 IOM now manage all violent and/or dangerous offenders as classified under MAPPA (Multi-Agency Public Protection Arrangements).

 - Protocols for domestic abuse conditional cautions have been agreed between with the Crown Prosecution Service (CPS) following consultation with national CPS domestic abuse lead.
 This will allow the police to mandate an offender to attend a perpetrator programme as part of the conditions of the caution.

 - Neighbourhood Policing Teams continue to develop work around the management of violent and/or dangerous offenders and creating greater interaction regarding domestic abuse offenders.